AnushaAshokReddy/trial.github.io/index.md

 ```
 The code shown above setups the pipeline of two modules.

-1.First one is so called action module, which defines the custom code to be executed.
+1.First one is so called _Action Module_, which defines the custom code to be executed in the program to achieve .
 ```csharp
 api.UseActionModule<object, double[][]>((notUsed, ctx)
 ```